WPKN Archives Archive Feed: cultureArchived radio content

 <p><br />

-Visitors may visit <strong>The Lowline Lab</strong> during the weekends, until 2017: <a href="http://www.thelowline.org/get-involved/lowline-lab/">http://www.thelowline.org/get-involved/lowline-lab/</a></p>http://archives.wpkn.org/http://archives.wpkn.org/bookmarks/listen/142383Sat, 26 Mar 2016 11:00:23 GMTLive Culture with Martha Willette Lewis Episode 12
+Visitors may visit <strong>The Lowline Lab</strong> during the weekends, until 2017: <a href="http://www.thelowline.org/get-involved/lowline-lab/">http://www.thelowline.org/get-involved/lowline-lab/</a></p>https://archives.wpkn.org/https://archives.wpkn.org/bookmarks/listen/142383Sat, 26 Mar 2016 11:00:23 GMTLive Culture with Martha Willette Lewis Episode 12

 <p>This month Martha's guests are two different kinds of gallerists: Fred Giampietro running the eponymous gallery in New Haven, and Peter Konsterlie, Director of the The Schelfhaudt Gallery at the University of Bridgeport.
 Both care deeply about visual art and bring it to our communities in different ways: find out more about their offerings and processes.</p>